By Minnesota Indecent Exposure Attorney Thomas Gallagher

 Prosecutors charge people with “Indecent Conduct” crimes regularly.
 And normally they file criminal charges in a written Complaint.
 But police officers can “tab charge” a person with a misdemeanor crime, subject to later review by a prosecutor.
 And we’ve seen charges with “Indecent Conduct” both ways.

-Indecent conduct and indecent exposure charges can cite many different laws.
+Indecent conduct, and indecent exposure, charges can cite different laws.
 For example, a Minnesota Statute, or a local city ordinance can be used.
 And different sections within the Minnesota Statutes and city ordinances can be used.
-So a good indecent conduct attorney will help identify the laws and defenses.
+So an indecent conduct attorney will help identify the laws and defenses.

 Indecent exposure to a minor

 Criminal Sexual Conduct Fifth Degree: under 16

-If the Complaint charges “lewd exhibition of the genitals in the presence of a minor under the age of 16, knowing or having reason to know the minor is present;” then the charge can be Criminal Sexual Conduct in the Fifth Degree, Minnesota Statutes § 609.3451.
+If the Complaint charges “lewd exhibition of the genitals in the presence of a minor under the age of 16, knowing or having reason to know the minor is present;” then the charge can be Criminal Sexual Conduct in the Fifth Degree, Minnesota Statutes §609.3451.
 This is a gross misdemeanor.
-But a prior similar conviction within seven years triggers felony enhancement.
+But a prior similar conviction within seven years triggers a felony charge enhancement.

 Though most sex crimes trigger predatory offender registration; Fifth Degree Criminal Sexual Conduct does not unless charged as a felony.
-But you should consult an Indecent Exposure Attorney about this.
+But you should consult an Indecent Exposure Attorney about this issue.

 “engages in offensive, obscene, abusive, boisterous, or noisy conduct or in offensive, obscene, or abusive language tending reasonably to arouse alarm, anger, or resentment in others.”Minn.
 Stat. §609.72, subd.
 1 (3)